Tom Hiddleston And Mary Berry Throw Down Over Bolognese Faux Pas [Recipe]

 A post shared by Pascal | Fitness & Lifestyle✨ (@fitmitpascal) on

-Tom Hiddleston made his Bolognese for Taffy Brodesser-Akner of GQ, and she was impressed (though most women would gladly embrace Hiddleston making them a pasta dinner).
+Tom Hiddleston made his bolognese for Taffy Brodesser-Akner of GQ, and she was impressed (though most women would gladly embrace Hiddleston making them a pasta dinner).

 “It’s amazing Bolognese, the most incredible Bolognese you’ve ever had.
 You think you’ve had great Bolognese?
 Try Tom Hiddleston’s Bolognese before you continue to talk about great Bologneses you’ve had in your life.”

-Bolognese, Bologneses, who knows, but according to Brodesser-Akner, it was incredible.
-But poor Mary Berry, one follower said after reading Berry’s recipe, she was “appalled.”
+According to Brodesser-Akner, it was incredible.
+But poor Mary Berry — one follower said after reading Berry’s recipe, she was “appalled.”

 Mary Berry's bolognese recipe leaves viewers 'shocked and appalled' becau… https://t.co/n6cidAPhlE #climatehour pic.twitter.com/iIHgVwtwAt